 Since the action is against the property, the owner (or "interested party") generally has no right to counsel in these proceedings.
 One exception is if the seized property is the owner's primary residence.

 In July 2017, Attorney General Jeff Sessions announced plans to revive the Equitable Sharing Program, allowing greater collaboration between federal agencies and state and local police.
 The program allows federal agencies to take control of the assets seized through such federal/local collaborations and then return 80 percent of those funds back to the state agency (typically a state or local police department).
 This controversial program effectively allows local agencies to get around state laws that often limit the percentage of seized assets they're allowed to keep.

 For example, Indiana state law prohibits law enforcement agencies from using any forfeiture proceeds.
 But under this program, Indiana police could simply enlist the help of a federal agency, have them seize the property, and then recover 80 percent of the proceeds to use within their police department.

 State laws regarding civil asset forfeiture differ quite a bit from one another and also are subject to frequent changes.
 Two of the defining characteristics of these laws are the burden of proof required for seizure and how the proceeds are used.
 For instance, Texas police must show a preponderance of the evidence for a seizure and may keep up to 70 percent of the proceeds for their department.
 See Civil Asset Forfeiture Laws by State to learn more.

 Concerned About Civil Asset Forfeiture?
-Get a Free Case Review
+Get Professional Legal Help Today

 Having something of value taken away from you by the police can be infuriating, especially if you haven't been charged with a crime.
 If you believe your property was unjustly taken from you, you may have some legal options for getting it back.
-Get informed and protect your rights with a free case evaluation by a local criminal law attorney.
+Get informed about civil asset forfeiture and protect your rights by meeting with a local criminal law attorney.